wp-plugins/microthemer/readme.txt

 == Description ==

 **AMAZING** new responsive web design feature added!
 Preview your site in different screen sizes and easily apply styling for specific devices (e.g. large desktop, tablets, phones) without writing a lick of code.
-To celebrate this remarkable new feature, Themeover is offering the full program (standard and developer license) at a whopping 60% off for a very limited time.
-This our biggest discount ever.
-Enter the following coupon code at checkout: Responsive60

-<a href="http://themeover.com/microthemer/" target="_blank">Buy Microthemer for 60% less!</a>

 **NEW:** Microthemer Lite is more than just a "Trial".
 As a tool for easily applying Google Web Fonts, this free Lite version is a great application in it's own right - checkout this <a target="_blank" href="http://themeover.com/easily-add-google-web-fonts-to-wordpress-with-free-microthemer-plugin/">Google Fonts video tutorial</a> to see how easy it is!